Pyroluria – the Stress Disorder

 c) Other aspects of health are not addressed or considered.

 There is very little use in taking a mineral and vitamin supplement for Pyrroles without addressing gut health, parasites, stomach acid, liver function, detoxification and genetics.

-These are some of the reasons why you will never find me prescribing a cookie cutter compounded Pyrrole formula to anybody!
+These are some reasons you will never find me prescribing a cookie-cutter compounded Pyrrole formula to anybody!